jorgearango/llmapper/prompt-dot.md

 - Don't use pronouns as subjects or objects.
 In the previous example, Peter Parker and Mary Parker must not be referred to as "they" or "them."
 Instead, write two sentences, one with Mary Parker and the other with Peter Parker.
 - Don't include information about the article itself, only the subject it covers
 - Don't include the word "foaf"
+- Do NOT include any relationships that show what something "is."
 - Nodes cannot point to themselves, only to other nodes
 - Concept names and labels should always be enclosed in double quotes
 - Only use the ideas in the RDF code, do not add or remove ideas

+Ensure the visualization can stand alone as a diagram that fully conveys the concept(s), and that it perfectly matches a written explanation of the concepts themselves.
+Start over if it can't.

+Follow all links between concepts.
+They should form an unbroken chain.
+If there are broken chains, start over.

 This is the RDF code you will convert to DOT language: